AnuVi/-javascript30/Day1 Drumkit/Read.md

 </pre>
  This is the part I struggled the most.
 If I copied it, it worked, if wrote it on my own&ndash; it didn't.
 And I couldn't understand why?
 And no ideas what to google for.
 Fortunately there is always Twitter.

-Yes I know there are different types of quotes - ",',´.
+Yes, I know there are different types of quotes - ",',´.
 But turns out there are also <em>backticks</em> - on Win you can type them ALT + (num keyboard on right)9+  (num keyboard on right)6  or you have to Google for which key to press.

 <em>`${variable}`</em> as <a href="https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Template_literals" target="_blank" title="MDN source" rel="external">templating literals allowing embedded variables</a>.
 </li>